 Notice if a quick response trips off your tongue or your mind jumps to well-worn phrases.

-As you sit in stillness, notice how things are with you with more perception:
+As you sit in stillness, notice how things are with you with more perception.
+Explore from 3 perspectives:

-Of course, these three aspects aren’t really separate, but it can be helpful to focus on each aspect, and then notice how they merge.
+Of course, these 3 aspects aren’t really separate, but it can be helpful to focus on each aspect, and then notice how they merge.

 Or there might be a numbness so it’s difficult to identify anything.